upskiller-xyz/server_lux/docs/microservices.md

 }
 ```

-The orchestration service will:
+Server Lux orchestration behavior:
-- Stop processing if a window fails at any step
+- Stops processing if any service fails
-- Return the error with partial results if available
+- Returns partial results when available
-- Skip postprocessing if any window simulation failed
+- Includes error details in response